-When first setting up the DM-810, there is a recommended order of setting up the processor to achieve maximum performance and benefit from the DM-810.
+When first setting up the DM-608/810 or D-4.800/6.1200 products, there is a recommended order of setting up the processor to achieve maximum performance and benefit from the processor.

-Please refer to the Knowledgebase article HERE for installation instructions.
+Please refer to the Knowledge Base article HERE for software installation instructions.

-***SPECIAL NOTE*** At this point, you should have the DM-810 inputs connected, but NOT the RCA outputs.
+***SPECIAL NOTE*** At this point, you should have the DM processors inputs connected, but NOT the RCA outputs.
 We need to go thru all the following steps before we are ready to send audio to the aftermarket amplifiers.***

-***AT ANYTIME THE DM-810 LOOSES CONNECTION TO THE COMPUTER, IT IS ALWAYS RECOMMENDED TO POWER CYCLE TO REGAIN CONNECTION***
+***IF AT ANYTIME THE DM PROCESSOR LOOSES CONNECTION WITH THE COMPUTER, IT IS ALWAYS RECOMMENDED TO POWER CYCLE THE PROCESSOR TO REGAIN CONNECTION***

 First, we want to set our crossovers for the outputs.
 To do this, we will be using the Output view window.
 We can choose between which outputs we are setting by selecting the output channel tabs at the top center of the window:

 The factory default settings for the crossovers are as follows: